Hodge modules and cobordism classes

 where $X$ is smooth.
 We may have to {\it choose\1} one of the two above isomorphisms, and a consistent sign system may contain a set of consistent choices for all the anti-commutative diagrams.
 There are also rather complicated isomorphisms like

 where the determination of signs does not seem quite trivial.
 It does not seem very clear whether these problems are completely clarified in the literature.
-(There seem to be several sign systems in the literature; for instance, the signs in the definition of mapping cones do not seem unique.)
-In order to avoid the above problems, it is recommended to use perfect pairings rather than the functor $\DD$ in \cite{De3}. \msn {\bf 1.2.~Relation with Witt groups.} In the notation of (1.1), let $W\!\!_{A+}(X)$ be the monoid of isomorphism classes of symmetric self-dual $A$-complexes divided by the submonoid of isomorphism classes of symmetric self-dual $A$-complexes which are directly cobordant to $0$.
+Indeed, there seem to be several sign systems in the literature.
+(For instance, the signs in the definitions of {\it mapping cone\1} and its {\it associated distinguished triangle\1} do not seem unique.
+These do not seem to be specified in \cite{CH} where the signs necessary for each isomorphism in (1.1.11{1.1.11}) seem to be given, but not the choice of the isomorphism between the top-left and bottom-right of the diagram; there are {\it two choices\1} since we have the {\it anti-commutativity.}) In order to avoid the above problems, it is recommended in \cite{De3} to use perfect pairings rather than the functor $\DD$, and we follow this suggestion in this paper. \msn {\bf 1.2.~Relation with Witt groups.} In the notation of 1.1{1.1}, let $W\!\!_{A+}(X)$ be the monoid of isomorphism classes of symmetric self-dual $A$-complexes divided by the submonoid of isomorphism classes of symmetric self-dual $A$-complexes which are directly cobordant to $0$.
 More precisely, we have $[(\F,S)]\eq[(\F',S')]$ in $W\!\!_{A+}(X)$ if and only if

 with $(\G_i,S_i)$ directly cobordant to $0$ $(i\eq1,2)$.
-(This is compatible with \cite{Bal} by \cite{SW} and Theorem~1.2 below.)
+(This is compatible with \cite{Bal} by \cite{SW} and Theorem~T1.2{1.2} below.)
 Define $\pp W\!\!_{A+}(X)$ by assuming further that all the self-dual $A$-complexes belong to $D^b_c(X,A)^{[0]}$.
 Similarly we can define $W\!\!_{A-}(X)$ and $\pp W\!\!_{A-}(X)$ by replacing symmetric with skew-symmetric.
-(Note that, if a self-dual complex $(\F,S)$ with $\F\in D^b_c(X,A)^{[0]}$ is directly cobordant to 0, then $(\F,S)$ is directly subquotient cobordant to 0.) \sk From Theorem~1.1 and Propositions~1.1a--b, we can deduce the following (see also \cite{SW}): \msn {\bf Theorem~1.2.} {\it There are canonical isomorphisms of abelian groups}
+(Note that, if a self-dual complex $(\F,S)$ with $\F\in D^b_c(X,A)^{[0]}$ is directly cobordant to 0, then $(\F,S)$ is directly subquotient cobordant to 0.) \sk From Theorem~T1.1{1.1} and Propositions~P1.1a{1.1a}--P1.1b{b}, we can deduce the following (see also \cite{SW}): \htt{T1.2}{}\msn {\bf Theorem~1.2.} {\it There are canonical isomorphisms of abelian groups} \htt{1.2.1}{}